-- One in five employers reported that over 20% of rangers working in their area(s) are female.

-- 72% of female rangers stated they are paid the same amount as their male colleagues, 67% do not feel they are excluded from specific roles because of their gender, and 62% feel their organization has sufficient onsite measures to ensure their safety.

-- Just over half of the rangers feel they
+- One in five employers reported that over 20% of rangers working in their area(s) are female. - 72% of female rangers stated they are paid the same amount as their male colleagues, 67% do not feel they are excluded from specific roles because of their gender, and 62% feel their organization has sufficient onsite measures to ensure their safety. - Over 90% of rangers say they engage with Indigenous Peoples and local communities at least some of the time, however only 22% of rangers who work alongside Indigenous Peoples and local communities have received training on their needs, lifestyle, priorities, or culture, in order to enhance collaboration.

-have reciprocal communication and/or

-opportunity to engage with communities.

-Half of rangers affirmed that there is a

-formal mechanism for communities to

-provide feedback.
-Only 22% of rangers

-who work alongside Indigenous Peoples

-and local communities have received

-training on the needs, lifestyle, priorities, or

-culture of people in their area to enhance

-collaboration.